The Suicide Squad: release date, cast, trailer, plot and latest news

 "John Cena, that motherf***er is a comedic genius," Kinnaman said.
 "No one would make us laugh on set more than John.
 Every scene he was in, he would go on an improvised tangent."

-And if that wasn’t enough, it’s also been revealed that Doctor Who star Peter Capaldi will also appear in the movie as The Thinker – an incredibly intelligent man who is so smart that his powers are likened to that of a clairvoyant.
+And if that wasn't enough, Doctor Who star Peter Capaldi will also appear in the movie as The Thinker, a villain who experimented on his brain to give himself superhuman intellect.

 Gunn will be bringing three of his Guardians of the Galaxy stars over to the DC Universe with him, including Yondu actor Michael Rooker, who plays vigilante Savant and Gunn's own brother Sean, who plays Weasel.